Analytics for Bloggers: What to Track and Which Tools to Use

 3. Bounce Rate

-What it tells you: The percentage of visitors who leave after viewing only one page.
+The percentage of visitors who leave after viewing only one page.
 For blogs, a “normal” bounce rate is 60–80%.
 Higher than that, and your internal linking or navigation may need work.
-Lower than that, and you're doing something right — readers are exploring.
 The goal isn't to eliminate bounces (some posts are meant to be standalone answers), but to understand which content keeps people browsing.

 4. Traffic Sources

-What it tells you: Where your readers come from — organic search, social media, direct visits, email newsletters, or referral links.
-This is critical for strategy.
-If 70% of your traffic comes from Google, you know SEO is working and you should keep optimizing.
+Where your readers come from — organic search, social media, direct visits, email newsletters, or referral links.
+If 70% of your traffic comes from Google, you know SEO is working.
 If social drives most visits but those visitors bounce quickly, your social audience may not align with your content.
 Traffic source data tells you where to invest your promotion effort.

 5. Top Content

-What it tells you: Which posts get the most views, the most engagement, and the most conversions.
-Your top content report is a goldmine.
-It reveals the topics your audience cares about, the formats that work best (listicles vs. tutorials vs. opinion pieces), and the posts worth updating or expanding.
+Which posts get the most views, the most engagement, and the most conversions.
+Your top content report is a goldmine — it reveals the topics your audience cares about, the formats that work best (listicles vs. tutorials vs. opinion pieces), and the posts worth updating or expanding.
 If your top five posts all cover the same theme, that's a signal to build a content cluster around it.

 Pro Tip